We collect the following information from you:

 By using the Service, you are authorizing us to gather, parse, and retain data related to the provision of the Service.

 We use information, including Personal Information, for internal and service-related purposes and may provide it to third parties to allow us to facilitate the Service.
 We may use and retain any data we collect to provide and improve our services.

 We may use the information you provide to assess its accuracy and your financial condition, including by performing credit checks.

-We may send email to the email address or call you at the telephone number you provide to us for informational and operational purposes, such as to provide updates about the Service and perform customer service.
+We may send mail to the address, email to the email address, or call you at the telephone number you provide to us for informational and operational purposes, such as to provide updates about the Service and perform customer service.